AliShahin/AliShahin.github.io/_pages/about.md

   - /about.html
 ---

 This is Dr Ali Shahin Shamsabadi!
 I am a Privacy Researcher at [Brave Software](https://brave.com).
-Before joining Brave Software, I was a Research Associate at the [Artificial intelligence (Safe and ethical)](https://www.turing.ac.uk/research/research-programmes/artificial-intelligence-ai/safe-and-ethical) under supervision of [Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/) at [The Alan Turing Institute](https://www.turing.ac.uk), and a Postdoctoral Fellow at [Vector Institute](https://vectorinstitute.ai) under the supervision of [Nicolas Papernot](https://www.papernot.fr).
+Before joining Brave Software, I was a Research Associate at the [The Alan Turing Institute](https://www.turing.ac.uk) under supervision of [Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/), and a Postdoctoral Fellow at [Vector Institute](https://vectorinstitute.ai) under the supervision of [Nicolas Papernot](https://www.papernot.fr).
 I have received a PhD in Computer Science from the Queen Mary University of London.
 During my PhD, I did internships at Inria (with [Aurélien Bellet](http://researchers.lille.inria.fr/abellet/) and [Emmanuel Vincent](https://members.loria.fr/EVincent/) on the intersection of differential privacy and audio) and The Alan Turing Institute (with [Adria Gascon](https://www.lsi.upc.edu/~agascon/) and [Matt Kusner](https://mkusner.github.io) on the intersection of multi-party computation and machine learning).
 I was also a PhD visitor at Imperial College London working with [Hamed Haddadi](https://www.imperial.ac.uk/people/h.haddadi).

 ## Research